Updated February 6, 2019.

 Watch Your Weight

 Being either overweight or underweight can affect your hormones, throwing off your menstrual cycle and your fertility.
 “Polycystic ovarian syndrome (PCOS) is a metabolic condition linked to being overweight, and women who suffer from PCOS may stop ovulating,” says Donovan.
-Likewise, women who are underweight may lose their menstrual cycles altogether or may have irregular ovulation, making it more difficult to know when they are most fertile.
+Likewise, women who are underweight may lose their menstrual cycles altogether or may have irregular ovulation, making it more difficult to know when they are most fertile or ovulate.